JohnFunk-Pivotal/CloudBrews-SpringCloudServices/README.md

 ```

 ##Re-Start the Company App
-You will notice the Agency microservice continues returns to calling the company microservice
+You will notice the Agency microservice returns to calling the Company microservice
 ```
 cf start company
 ```